 What to Look For:

-• Paint that bubbles, blisters, or peels away from the wall.
+Paint that bubbles, blisters or peels from the wall.
+Loose wallpaper, or sections that look damp.

 What It Means:

-Water trapped behind drywall causes paint and wallpaper to detach, indicating a slow leak behind walls.
+Water stuck behind drywall causes paint to splinter and wallpaper to lift; a gradual leakage behind walls.

 What to Do:

-• Feel the wall—if it’s damp or soft, water damage is likely present.
+- Feel the wall — if it’s damp or soft, it is probably water damage.

-• Turn off water supply lines to see if the damage worsens.
+- Turn off water supply lines to determine whether damage is worsening.

-• Call a professional to inspect and repair affected areas before mold develops.
+- When this happens, call up professional assistance to inspect and repair affected areas before mold forms.

 What to Look For:

-• Mold spots appearing on walls, ceilings, or baseboards.
+- Mold forming on walls, ceilings, or baseboards.

-• Mildew forming around windows, vents, or air ducts.
+- Mildew developing at windows, vents or air ducts.

 What It Means:

-Mold thrives in moist environments and can grow behind walls or under floors where leaks are hidden.
+Mold exists in moist conditions and can develop behind walls or under floors with leaks.

 What to Do:

-• If mold is widespread, call a certified mold remediation specialist.
+- If mold is common, contact a certified mold remediation specialist.

 Sounds of Dripping or Running Water